-As a merchant, you are responsible for safeguarding your client’s credit card information.
-PCI Compliance certificates help you to prove that you accept credit cards with proper concern for security.
+The PCI Compliance Certificate helps prove that you accept credit cards with proper concern for security and storage handling.
 Credit card fraud affects nearly thirty two million people each year and your efforts as a merchant can help reduce the chance of compromising your customer’s information.